1. When is the best time to go to Chile?

 28. What time zone is Chile?

 Talk about confusing!
 Chile is four hours behind GMT most of the year.
-During the US Daylight Savings time (April- October), Chile is on the same time as EST. From mid-December to late-March, they have their own daylight savings time in Chile, 3 hours behind GMT.
+During the US Daylight Saving time (April- October), Chile is on the same time as EST. From mid-December to late-March, they have their own daylight saving time in Chile, 3 hours behind GMT.
 Easter Island is two hours behind Santiago.

 30. Is travel insurance recommended?

 We work with a travel insurance company that provides reasonably priced insurance for trip cancellation, medical expenses, medical evacuation, lost bags, etc. Check out more details at www.adventure-life.com/insurance